diksown/touristfacts/README.md

 # [**Tourist Facts**](https://touristfacts.dikson.xyz) <img src="/img/tf.png" height="30px">

 Some _facts_ about the arguably most prominent competitive of all time.
 It shouldn't be taken too seriously.
-Or should they?
+Or should it?

 Heavily inspired by things like [Chuck Norris facts](https://chucknorrisfacts.net/top-100) and [Bruce Schneier facts](https://www.schneierfacts.com/).